Riverton High School (Utah): Silver Rush

 Silver Rush began during Riverton High’s first operating school year, 1999-2000, as a winter charity drive similar to those at other schools in the area; fundraising efforts took place entirely within the school, and a reward assembly for students was held at the end of the drive.

 During the next school year, the focus of the drive expanded to emphasize the selected charity and to include fundraising in local neighborhoods in addition to the school itself.
 Many of the fundraising activities begun during the 2000-2001 school year became traditions that continue as part of the drive, including door-to-door “odd jobs” in exchange for donations and a date auction of the Student Body Officers.
-In 2016, Student Body President Adam Murray was auctioned for a record $2,000.
+In 2016, the Student Body President was auctioned for a record $2,000.

 One of the distinctive aspects of Silver Rush is that the Riverton Student Body Officers choose a different charity each year.
 They conduct a multi-month selection process that includes interviewing representatives from prospective charities.
 In recent years, beneficiaries have included the International Rescue Committee (IRC), ShelterKids, Now I Can, South Valley Services, Millie’s Princess Foundation, Mitchell’s Journey, Intermountain Healing Hearts, the Olive Osmond Hearing Fund, the Haley Bell Blessed Chair Foundation, and others.
 The student body and community emphasize that “it’s not about the money; it’s about the change.”